Naumov94/DevOps-k8s-ci-cd-demo/README.md

-# DevOps-k8s-ci-cd-demo
+# DevOps Demo Project

-Full DevOps demo project: Dockerized Flask app with CI/CD (GitHub Actions), Helm, Kubernetes &amp; Terraform.
-Designed for production-ready deployment.
+This is a full DevOps pipeline demo using:

+- Python Flask (simple web app)
+- Docker
+- Kubernetes with Helm
+- CI/CD via GitHub Actions
+- Infrastructure as Code with Terraform

+More updates coming soon...